Enrollment and Attendance FAQs

 The virtual school program provides students all instructional materials for the program.
 Students and families will be responsible for providing some consumable materials.

 What is the attendance policy?

-We’ll work with families toward a positive attendance record to meet the number of instructional hours required as part of the program: 425 hours for Kindergarten and 900 hours for grades 1-8.
+We’ll work with families toward a positive attendance record to meet the number of instructional hours required as part of the program: 425 hours for Kindergarten, 900 hours for grades 1–8 and 990 hours for grades 9–12.
 The nature of an online school is flexible in terms of the time of day when students participate; however, there is a management system for taking daily attendance and coordinating hours of school work completed.
-In this way, the virtual school and its students can have accountability for each student's participation in order to meet state guidelines for course accomplishment.
+In this way, the virtual school and its students can have accountability for each student's participation in order to meet state guidelines for attendance.

 Can I take a vacation during the school year?

 The school calendar includes school "holidays" or vacation time.
 You will not have access to your assigned teacher(s) during this time, but you can continue to do school work.
 Whenever possible, family vacations should align with school vacation days.
-Parents are encouraged to contact their teacher if they plan a vacation that does not coordinate with the school academic calendar.
+Parents are to contact the school if they plan a vacation that does not coordinate with the school academic calendar.

 Have more questions?

-You are welcome to send any questions to our Executive Director, Carl Tillona, at firstname.lastname@example.org.
+You are welcome to send any questions to our Executive Director, at firstname.lastname@example.org.
 Answers to questions will be posted on the FAQ page for parents and others.

 * Note: Currently our enrollment for 2015–2016 school year is closed.